 Students in graduate-level online programs who do not ever come to campus are not required to submit COVID-19 vaccination proof or documentation.

-Our goal is for all our faculty, staff and students to be vaccinated, with exemptions accommodated or those who have submitted approved religious or medical exemptions.
+Our goal is for all our faculty, staff and students to be vaccinated, with exemptions for those who have submitted approved religious or medical exemptions.

-The COVID-19 Student Vaccination portal (online health portal) is accessible to provide documentation for vaccination status and any exemptions for either religious beliefs or medical reasons, as is the case for other required vaccinations.
+Visit the COVID-19 Student Vaccination portal (online health portal) to submit documentation for vaccination status and any exemptions for either religious beliefs or medical reasons (as is the case for other required vaccinations).

 This decision was not taken lightly.
 Gonzaga leadership, including a dedicated work group, spent many months discussing and researching this decision.
 Here are some of the reasons why this decision was made:

-- It is Gonzaga’s goal to resume as near-normal of operations in the fall as possible in order to deliver the holistic educational experience to which we are committed.
+- It is Gonzaga’s goal to continue near-normal operations throughout the 2022-23 Academic Year, in order to deliver the holistic educational experience to which we are committed.
 This includes in-person instruction, shared residence hall spaces, communal dining, student sports, recreation, and performance activities.